Flash-X/Flash-X-docs/docs/source/setup.rst

 Files Created During the ``setup`` Process
 ------------------------------------------

-When ``setup`` is run it generates many files in the ``object`` directory.
+The setup tool generates many files in the directory.
 They fall into three major categories:

--  Files not required to build the |flashx| executable, but which contain useful information,
+-  Files not required to build the Flash-X executable, but which contain useful information,

--  Generated F90 or C code, and
+-  Generated or C code, and

 -  Makefiles required to compile the |flashx| executable.